 Not only is litter horrible to look at, it is also dangerous for people and wildlife.
 Animals such as whales, turtles, fish and seabirds frequently become entangled in marine litter, and may die as a result.

-Please see the Marine Conservation Society 2016 results from the national Great British Beach Clean (link to their website) the Beachwatch Suffolk Results 2015 and recent results from Suffolk Coast & Heaths AONB Summer Survey, East Lane, Bawdsey.
+Please see the Marine Conservation Society 2016 results from the national Great British Beach Clean (link to their website) the Beachwatch Suffolk Results 2016 and recent results from Suffolk Coast & Heaths AONB Summer Survey, East Lane, Bawdsey.

 If you would like to take part in a Marine Conservation Society’s Beachwatch then involvement couldn’t be easier.
 You can either join one of the public events as a Volunteer or form your own group as an Organiser.
 This year’s Great British Beach Clean is rapidly approaching, 15th – 18th September (it is always on the 3rd weekend of September), and this is the only national volunteer beach clean-up and survey undertaken within the UK!
 It is the UK contribution to the International Coastal Clean-Up, organised by the Ocean Conservancy in the USA, in which over 100 countries regularly participate, involving more than half a million volunteers.
 The 2016 results can be viewed here: 2016 International Coastal Clean-up Results.

 Now is the perfect time to sign up for this year’s event!